rmoreMemberOctober 28, 2012 at 4:17 amPost count: 3

 “Core” therapy work to try and rebalance the abdominal wall may yield some symptom relief.
 Make sure you have a consult with the original general surgeon who made the initial incision and approach to make sure there is nothing wrong (abdominal wall hernia).

 Dr. CorenmanPLEASE REMEMBER, THIS FORUM IS MEANT TO PROVIDE GENERAL INFORMATION ON SPINE ANATOMY, CONDITIONS AND TREATMENTS.
-TO GET AN ACCURATE DIAGNOSIS, YOU MUST VISIT A QUALIFIED PROFESSIONAL IN PERSON.rmoreMemberJanuary 31, 2013 at 9:15 amPost count: 2
+TO GET AN ACCURATE DIAGNOSIS, YOU MUST VISIT A QUALIFIED PROFESSIONAL IN PERSON.If this forum has helped you, please let Dr. Corenman know!rmoreMemberJanuary 31, 2013 at 9:15 amPost count: 3

 Thank you Dr. Corenman.

 I had a consult with the surgeon who actually made the side incision.
 He said everything looks fine (!) and that there is no hernia.

 So after searching and reading over the internet I have gathered some knowledge which seems to match with what you say.
 I now understand that some nerve is cut during the making of the incision (intercostal nerve?) which leads to denervation of the flank.
 (I have lost a lot of sensation around the incision).
 This also leads to weakening of the flank muscles and they lose their contracting ability.
 Hence the flank bulge.

 Sure there must be something to ‘take care’ of this bulge?
 It is very inconvenient and unsightly and a nuisance when I am up and about.
 My surgeon recommends to go see a plastic surgeon.

 Would this be a good move?
 Can a plastic surgeon resolve my bulge issue by an abdominoplasty or something?